-In the following year, we find an invention by Thomas: Mead, who proposes a double endless chain, moving around two wheels, above and below two parallel tubes; on the chain belt are series of pistons, packed so as to pass steam tight through the tubes.
+In the following year, we find an invention by Thomas Mead, who proposes a double endless chain, moving around two wheels, above and below two parallel tubes; on the chain belt are series of pistons, packed so as to pass steam tight through the tubes.
 Steam from the boiler forces the pistons by a hole in one of the tubes, which is uncovered at proper times, as the pistons require.

-In 1815, Richard Trevethick patented a screw propeller, consisting of a worm or screw, or a number of leaves placed obliquely round an axis, which revolves, preferably within cases the screw is to be made buoyant, and works in a universal joint, the advantage of which construction is hard to
+In 1815, Richard Trevethick patented a screw propeller, consisting of a worm or screw, or a number of leaves placed obliquely round an axis, which revolves, preferably within Miller did not consider the invention as practical, since, in a cylinder, at the head, sides, or stern of a vessel.
+In some cases the screw is to be made buoyant, and works in a universal joint, the advantage of which construction is hard to

 John Millington, during February of the year 1816, lays claim to a propeller more modern in its features than any pre- of caps and heads (provided with openings to facilitate stirceding.
 He also claims forcing air into tubes, which operated ring,) the pots are connected with chimneys which carry off against the water at the stern to propel the boat.
-In the all vapors into the smoke shaft, or to the condensing tanks. same year, we have an arrangement with several cranks on A close fitting cover is also provided for the boiling pot to exthe side of a vessel, connected with each other by horizontal | tinguish the flames in case the oil should take fire-a great dles, working perpendicularly on each side of the boat, simi-connecting rods, upon which are placed vertical vanes of a improvement on the old fashioned carpet, which an assistant lar to the strokes of the paddles of a canoe; but his invention curved shape, so as to act upon the water by the revolution stood ready to throw over in case of accident; while tramof the cranks one way (but carried forward above the sur | ways are laid down so that the boiling mixtures can be ra-Rumsey, who had been refused a patent in his native face); and in the next, a method of propulsion by operating pidly conveyed into the open air in the event of firing, and country, came to England, and, in November, 1788, obtained oars, held vertically at each side of the boat, in a similar for the purpose of cooling before the addition of the turpen ented April 25, 1871, by William Young, of Easton, Pa. and canals, by alternately moving a valved box backward of sog wheels, the oar blades were feathered, to pass edge-
+In the all vapors into the smoke shaft, or to the condensing tanks. same year, we have an arrangement with several cranks on A close fitting cover is also provided for the boiling pot to exthe side of a vessel, connected with each other by horizontal tinguish the flames in case the oil should take fire-a great dles, working perpendicularly on each side of the boat, simi-connecting rods, upon which are placed vertical vanes of a improvement on the old fashioned carpet, which an assistant curved shape, so as to act upon the water by the revolution stood ready to throw over in case of accident; while tramof the cranks one way (but carried forward above the sur- ways are laid down so that the boiling mixtures can be ra-Rumsey, who had been refused a patent in his native face); and in the next, a method of propulsion by operating pidly conveyed into the open air in the event of firing, and country, came to England, and, in November, 1788, obtained oars, held vertically at each side of the boat, in a similar for the purpose of cooling before the addition of the turpen letters patent of Great Britain, for propelling boats on rivers, manner to Fitch's earlier experiments, except that, by means, tine.

+ented April 25, 1871, by William Young, of Easton, Pa. and canals, by alternately moving a valved box backward of sog wheels, the oar blades were feathered, to pass edge-